 Firstly, affiliating with your local county FA has set you back £40-50.
 And that's just for starters, but at least you've got a name and a structure.

-So far you've paid out the best part of £150 and you're still no nearer a football pitch.
+So you've probably paid out the best part of £150 and you're still no nearer a football pitch.
 Are you still with me?
 Good, now let's get to the nitty gritty.

 Finding a pitch